 U.S. government debt securities include direct obligations of the U.S. government and obligations issued by U.S. government agencies and instrumentalities.
 Although certain securities issued by the U.S. government, its agencies or instrumentalities are backed by the full faith and credit of the U.S. government, others are supported only by the credit of that agency or instrumentality.
 There is no guarantee that the U.S. government will provide support to such agencies or instrumentalities and such securities may involve risk of loss of principal and interest.
 In addition, a security backed by the U.S. Treasury or the full faith and credit of the U.S. government is guaranteed only as to the timely payment of interest and principal when held to maturity.
 The current market prices for such securities are not guaranteed and will fluctuate.
-Certain U.S. government agency securities or securities of U.S. government-sponsored entities are backed by the right of the issuer to borrow from the U.S. Treasury, or are supported only by the credit of the issuer or instrumentalities, no assurance can be given that it will always do so and those securities are neither guaranteed nor issued by the U.S. government.
+Certain U.S. government agency securities or securities of U.S. government-sponsored entities are backed by the right of the issuer to borrow from the U.S. Treasury, or are supported only by the credit of the issuer or instrumentality.
+While the U.S. government provides financial support to those U.S. government-sponsored agencies or instrumentalities, no assurance can be given that it will always do so and those securities are neither guaranteed nor issued by the U.S. government.
 In the case of securities backed by the full faith and credit of the U.S. government, shareholders are primarily exposed to interest rate risk.